neomutt/neomutt.github.io/_dev/newbie-tutorial.md

 Over its twenty year life, Mutt has gathered 84,000 lines of code and a lot of cruft (messy code and bad habits).
 It's time to sort out the mess and make Mutt robust.
-We have written up the consensus among the Neomutt Developers in the [coding style Section](/dev/coding-style).
+We have written up the consensus among the NeoMutt Developers in the [coding style Section](/dev/coding-style).
 You can make of course suggestions to that -- but please follow the consensus.
 Otherwise it makes the work very hard.